liangqx-hku/libThinPlateShells/README.md

 ## GUI with Polyscope
 We also provide a GUI version of the executable program: ThinShellGui_bin.
 The input parameters for the GUI version are identical to those used in the command-line counterpart.

+## Contact
+If you have any question, please feel free to contact me at liangqixin23@outlook.com